 Circumstances of blind and partially sighted people

-The “Circumstances of people with sight loss” report used data taken from the Life Opportunities Survey and Understanding Society to compare the situation of people with sight loss to other disabled people and the general population.
+In June 2012 the “Circumstances of people with sight loss” report used data taken from the Life Opportunities Survey and Understanding Society to compare the situation of people with sight loss to other disabled people and the general population.
 Both of these government-funded surveys have now been updated.
-RNIB and NatCen Social Research will be conducted secondary analysis of this new data and publishing a report and tabulation tool to help users access relevant information.
-These will be available in October 2014.
+RNIB and NatCen Social Research are currently conducting secondary analysis of the new data.

 Certification and registration of children and young people

 In 2013 Dr Tammy Boyce of Imperial College London carried out a qualitative study to examine the certification and registration processes for children and young people (CYP) aged 0-17 and to explore these pathways to support.
 This replicated a similar study examining the certification and registration processes (C&R) in adults.

 The findings from this study demonstrate that the C&R processes for children and young people are highly inconsistent across England.
 While parents of children who were registered spoke of the benefits this had brought them, not all eligible children were certified by ophthalmologists, and not all local authorities maintained a register of children.
 The consequences are that children and their families may be missing out on important financial and practical support; and local authorities that are failing to maintain registers may lack key data for strategic planning of local services.